By Jim Blankstein

 Reposted from peje.org/blog

-The other day I spent $100,000 (OK, so I spend it over the last nine years in tuition) for my son to learn four words.
+The other day I spent $100,000 (OK, so I spent it over the last nine years in tuition) for my son to learn four words.
 And I was glad to do so.

 Let me start at the beginning… last week was Yom Hashoah and The Rashi School, where my son attends, had invited a Holocaust survivor to speak.
 The children all assembled in the Beit Midrash: Six students read a prayer and lit six yahrzeit candles, two students gave a brief reading, and the guest was introduced by a teacher.